open-s4c/dice/doc/design.md

-- **Dispatch-based subscriptions**: Modules define a handler function following the naming convention `ps_dispatch_CCC_EEE_SSS`, where `CCC` is a chain ID, `EEE` is a event type ID, and `SSS` is a slot priority.
+- **Dispatch-based subscriptions**: Modules define a handler function following the naming convention `ps_dispatch_CCC_EEE_SSS`, where `CCC` is a chain ID, `EEE` is a event type ID, and `SSS` is a slot.
 Among the builtin range of slots, only one module can occupy one slot, i.e., no two modules can use the same value `SSS`.

 In practice, subscriptions are implemented using the `PS_SUBSCRIBE` macro from the `dice/module.h` header file.
 This macro will provide both types of subscription.
-The compile-time constant `DICE_MODULE_PRIO` constant is the slot number of the module.
-The subscription mechanism used in runtime depends on whether the module is compiled together with Dice **and** whether the slot number is within the builtin slot range, i.e.,  `DICE_MODULE_PRIO < MAX_BUILTIN_SLOTS`.
+The compile-time constant `DICE_MODULE_SLOT` constant is the slot of the module.
+The subscription mechanism used in runtime depends on whether the module is compiled together with Dice **and** whether the slot is within the builtin slot range, i.e.,  `DICE_MODULE_SLOT < MAX_BUILTIN_SLOTS`.
 If that is the case, then the Pubsub will prefer calling the defined dispatch function directly instead of using the callback function pointers.

 On the publisher side, both types of subscriptions are served by the same `ps_publish` function.
-If two modules subscribe for the same chain and event type, they are served in the slot priority order (lower first).
+If two modules subscribe for the same chain and event type, they are served in the slot order (lower first).

-Note that the module priority is a compilation option and custom builds can pass `-DDICE_MODULE_PRIO=<prio>` when compiling each object to speficy that.

 ## 6.3.
 Box Builds and Hidden Interfaces